Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Counseling Intervention: Required referral to a mental health provider for counseling when a student’s behavior indicates that counseling may be beneficial.

-• Disciplinary Probation: An official state of warning from KHSC-KansasCOM, which states that if the student violates any KHSC-KansasCOM policy during the probationary time, they could face up to suspension or dismissal depending upon the severity of the violation.
+• Disciplinary Probation: An official state of warning from KHSU-KansasCOM, which states that if the student violates any KHSU-KansasCOM policy during the probationary time, they could face up to suspension or dismissal depending upon the severity of the violation.
 The probationary status of the student may be communicated to the student’s academic advisor, faculty, or any other person who has legal access to this information.
 The information is maintained within the Office of Student Affairs and Services and the Office of the Registrar.

 • Loss of Holiday/Scheduled Break: Required remediation/retesting or study time for remediation/retesting over a previously scheduled holiday break.